Consumer – Financial support & other resources

 For consumers whose income has been affected by COVID-19, Ireland’s main retail banks have coordinated their response in providing a range of supports and flexible finance arrangements.
 AIB, Bank of Ireland, KBC, Permanent TSB and Ulster Bank have introduced a number of measures to support customers and businesses impacted by COVID-19.

-- A payment break on loans of up to three months for businesses and personal customers
+- A payment break on loans of up to six months for businesses and personal customers

 - A simplified application process to apply for support